ellacharmed/mlzoomcamp-midterms-predict-graduation/README.md

 | 'college_gpa' | Grade point average upon graduating college.
 (Numerical) | 2.0 to 4.0| float |
 | 'years_to_graduate' | `target` Number of years to graduate college.
 (Numerical) | | int  |

-The data dictionary describes the purpose of each column and how the column names were converted to have '_' underscores instead of spaces and all in lowercase.
+The data dictionary describes the purpose of each column.
+One of the `preprocessing` steps is to rename the columns to have '_' underscores instead of spaces and standardize all to become lowercase strings.

 Certain features also have obvious minimum and maximum accepted ranges and they've been used to clip these columns to be within the min-max range as a way to treat the outlier values.